keng404/ica_analysis_requeue_webapp/README.md

 # ica_analysis_requeue_webapp
-pyscript-based web app that allows a user to generate CLI and API requeue templates
+pyscript-based web app that allows a user to generate CLI and API requeue templates for Illumina Connected Analytics (ICA)

 See [here](https://keneng87.pyscriptapps.com/ica-analysis-requeue/latest/) to interact with it live.